Russ Harvey Consulting - Computer and Internet Services

 Identify Yourself

-This is especially important when everyone doesn't know each other or when a guest may not know the role for each person.
+Clear identity is especially important when everyone doesn't know each other or when a guest may not know each person's role.

 Create an account with the software vendor.
-In most cases this is free and provides you wish a credible ID (especially if you use your work-related email address for meetings with colleagues).
+In most cases this is free and provides you wish a credible ID, especially if you use your work-related email address for meetings with clients and colleagues.

 Be Considerate